 An experienced dance instructor will teach campers new steps and styles, working with them towards our weekly Corey’s Place Arts Presentation.
 The dance styles vary depending on the age, interests, and abilities of each PCA group.

-Earn YMCA Wanakita’s own awards, from levels I to IV.
+Earn YMCA Wanakita’s own awards, from levels I to III.
 Flatwater skills are emphasized, while advanced paddles can progress to learning whitewater techniques.

 Safety and proper riding technique will be taught and then practiced on YMCA Wanakita’s 25km trail system.
 A great way to explore and discover the great outdoors.